 Project Directory Overview

-command, it generates a structured set of files and folders.
+When we create an Angular project using the ng new command, it generates a structured set of files and folders.
 Below is a brief description of some key components:

-1. node_modules
+1. node_modules Folder

 - Contains all third-party libraries installed via npm.